 Share this article

-These 500 words on Leadership Development is for all leaders and managers who are interested in supporting their people through challenging times.
+These 500 words on Leadership Development are for all leaders and managers who are interested in supporting their people through challenging times.

 Actually, I am seeing my therapist or counsellor (the name they give therapists here in the UK) as a preventative measure and for fun.
 My counsellor is like a psychologically trained ‘friend’ – someone who knows how to help, to explore, to reflect, and to ask the right questions.
 Reflection and later conceptualisation of experience are two main parts to facilitate learning.
 To stay mentally fit and to grow, you need both.